ntamvl/InfiniteScrollStimulusExample/README.md

 Enjoy!!! :smile:

-If you have any questions, don't hesitate to contact me via X (Twitter) [@nguyentamvn](https://twitter.com/nguyentamvn) or Facebook [@nguyentamvinhlong](https://www.facebook.com/nguyentamvinhlong
+If you have any questions, please do not hesitate to contact me via X (Twitter) [@nguyentamvn](https://twitter.com/nguyentamvn) or Facebook [@nguyentamvinhlong](https://www.facebook.com/nguyentamvinhlong
 )